 We really miss Dudek, by the way.

-Despite spending all summer surrounded by intense speculation regarding his future at Inter amid interest from Jose Mourinho and Manchester United, Perisic appeared relaxed, competing in a professional beach volleyball competition.
+In the summer of 2017, despite intense speculation regarding his future at Inter, Perisic appeared relaxed, competing in a professional beach volleyball competition.

 “I’d like to thank everyone who has given me the opportunity to play with the best beach volleyball players in the world.
 It felt amazing – even though I lost.”